neiljohari/scram/README.md

 If you need to refer to the holder in a value (for example to check if a holder owns a document), you can use `@holder` for the model value.
 Scram will automatically replace this when checking with the actual holder being checked.
 For example, conditions might look something like this: `{:equals => {:owner => "@holder"}}`.

+Targets can also be used for String permissions.
+In order for a target to represent a String, simply use an inner hash with key `@target_name` and value of the String desired.
+For example:
+`{equals: {@target_name: "peek_bar"}}`.
+This target would then only apply if the passed in Object is a String and is called "peek_bar".
+Attaching actions to the target would then allow you to call something like `can? holder, :view, "peek_bar"` where the Target's actions list would now need to include `view`.

 ### Condition DSL
 Scram provides an easy to use DSL to define complex conditions which can be referenced in the database by prefixing an `@` before a key name in a condition.